SuperCowPowers/zstreams/README.md

 ## Examples
-Welcome to the examples, before getting let's make sure that everything is setup and ready to go: [Ready Check, All Systems Go?](./docs/Ready_Check.md)
+Welcome to the examples, before getting started let's make sure that everything is setup and ready to go: [Ready Check, All Systems Go?](./docs/Ready_Check.md)

 ### Hello World
 - (1)